 - support user-centric service personalisation, increasing the effectiveness of public service delivery.

-AI Watch carries out research to gather the evidence of the potential of AI for the public sector in different areas such as monitoring and control, resource planning, data validation, document digitalisation, law enforcement and service provision and delivery.
-We also study the challenges of the AI adoption, being them organisational, technical, financial, or cultural.
+The AI Watch project carried out research to gather the evidence of the potential of AI for the public sector in different areas such as monitoring and control, resource planning, data validation, document digitalisation, law enforcement and service provision and delivery.
+We also studied the challenges of the AI adoption, being them organisational, technical, financial, or cultural.

-Our research is carried out through desk research, surveys, interviews and use case analysis and it is enriched and validated thanks to a series of peer-learning workshops with public servants and other relevant stakeholders.
+Our research was carried out through desk research, surveys, interviews and use case analysis and it was enriched and validated thanks to a series of peer-learning workshops with public servants and other relevant stakeholders.

 Second landscaping study presenting the results of the mapping of the use of AI in public services in Europe